 1936 Broadway sees its first new comedy of the season as Philip Barry's Spring Dance opens at the Empire Theatre.
 Louise Platt and Richard Kendrick star in the play about a woman determined to win the heart of a Yale man about to leave for a two year trip to Russia.
-Also in the cast, playing the role of a know-it-all named "The Lippincott," is a young Jose Ferrer.
+Also in the cast, playing the role of a know-it-all named "The Lippincott," is a young José Ferrer.

-1967 Paul Muni dies today, age 72 or thereabouts.
+1967 Actor Paul Muni dies at age 71.
 After starting out as a young man in Yiddish Theatre, Muni got his big break playing a Jewish lawyer in 1931's Counsellor-at-Law.
-His greatest stage triumph was in the Lawrence and Lee evolutionary court drama, Inherit the Wind.
-Muni, also a celebrated film actor, is remembered for such movies as "I Am a Fugitive From a Chain Gang," "The Good Earth," and "The Story of Louis Pasteur."
-He was nominated for six Academy Awards, and won for his performance in "The Story of Luis Pasteur."
+His greatest stage triumph was his performance as Henry Drummond in the Lawrence and Lee evolutionary court drama, Inherit the Wind, which earned him a Tony Award.
+Muni, also a celebrated film actor, is remembered for such movies as I Am a Fugitive From a Chain Gang, The Good Earth, and The Story of Louis Pasteur.
+He was nominated for six Academy Awards, and won for his performance in The Story of Luis Pasteur.

-2001 The Tony-winning musical revue Fosse closes after 1,100 performances at the Broadhurst Theatre.
+2001 The Tony-winning musical revue Fosse closes after 1,093 performances at the Broadhurst Theatre.

-2002 Wesley Naylor, the composer who forged a career out of the long-running gospel musical Mama, I Want to Sing!, and its sequels, dies today at age 44.
+2002 Wesley Naylor, the composer who forged a career out of the long-running gospel musical Mama, I Want to Sing!, and its sequels, dies at age 44.